 - What ID do I need to show to get into the Union?

-- As long as you are a student, your matricualtion card is all we need.
-If you are not a student you will need to provide a photographic ID with your date of birth on it, such as a passport, driving license or National ID cards if you are not from the UK.
+- If you are a student, your matriculation card is all we need (as long as it has your DOB on it, otherwise additional id with DOB is required).
+If you are not a student you will need to provide a photographic ID with your date of birth on it, such as a passport, driving license, Young Scot card or National ID cards if you are not from the UK.

 NB: Your ID will not be accepted if it is not readable, or in a different alphabet as we do not have the capacities to verify it.